 Right-Green Introduction Rules.
-For reasons of economy, certain choices were made in the design of LP that can be replaced by equivalent alternatives.
-One of these choices is that all green-polarity introduction rules must occur as right-side rules.
-The missing category of "left-green" rules is not needed because the Load rule, which embodies a contraction, can be used to move a green formula to the right side of the sequent.
-Of the right-green introduction rules, $\propto R$ is the only rule outside of the structural rules that involves a switch between the \vdash{\bullet} and \vdash{\circ} modes: intuitionistic implication and its dual are the most unique of all connectives.
+We have chosen to allow introduction rules for the greenpolarity connectives to occur only on the right-hand side.
+The reason for this choice is twofold.
+The first is one of economy: the missing "left-green" rules are not needed because the Load rule, which embodies a contraction, can be used to move a green formula to the right-hand side of the sequent.
+The second reason is that such a choice will force even classical proofs to have an intuitionistic structure, in the style of LC (see below).
+Specifically, when a green formula on the left is moved to the right, it becomes red-polarized and subject to introduction rules in the \vdash{\circ} mode.
+Left-green introduction rules will be used in an alternative proof system in Section 7.
+Of the right-green introduction rules, $\propto R$ is the only rule outside of the structural rules that involves a switch between the \vdash{\bullet} and \vdash{\circ} modes.

 A critical invariant of LP is that no green introduction rule is possible in the \vdash{\circ} mode.
 This invariant defines the limitations of combining classical and intuitionistic reasoning, as explained by PIL's semantics.
-It is crucial to cut-elimination (see below).
+It is crucial to cut-elimination.

 Contraction and weakening do not appear as explicit rules in LP except for the embedded contraction in Load and embedded weakening in I. Contraction and weakening are admissible by the following lemma, which is proved by induction on the structure of proofs.
-We also include the usual first-order substitution rule in this lemma:
+We also include the usual first-order substitution rule in this lemma.